Azure/bicep/README.md

 ## What is Bicep?

 Bicep is a Domain Specific Lanuage (DSL) for deploying Azure resources declaratively.
-Bicep compiles down to "ARM" JSON in a 1:1 manner, such that you can "decompile" back to bicep.
-The ARM JSON is now being treated as an Intermediate Language (IL).
+Bicep compiles down to "ARM" JSON in a 1:1 manner, such that you can "decompile" back to bicep, which means the ARM JSON is being treated as an Intermediate Language (IL).

-Bicep is a **transparent abstraction** over ARM and ARM templates, so all of your knowledge of how resources are declared in a template will carry over.
+Bicep is a **transparent abstraction** over ARM and ARM templates, so all of your knowledge of how resources are declared in a template will carry over to Bicep.
 All `resourceType`, `apiVersions`, and resource `properties` that are valid in an ARM template are equally valid in Bicep.

+## High Level Design Goals
+1. Code should be easy to understand at a glance and straightforward to learn, regardless of your experience with other programming languages.
+2. The language should provide a 'transparent abstraction' for the underlying platform.
+3. The language should feel familiar to imperative programmers, whilst making some of the declarative differences clear through syntax.
+4. Users should be given a lot of freedom to modularize and reuse their code if they desire.
+Reusing code should not require any 'copy/paste'.
+5. Tooling should provide a high level of resource discoverability and validation, and should be developed alongside the compiler rather than added at the end.
+6. Users should have a high level of confidence that their code is 'valid' before deploying.

 ## How does Bicep work?

-Author your Bicep code using first class tooling in VS Code.
-Then compile the code into an ARM template.
+First, author your Bicep code using the [Bicep language service](), then compile that code into an ARM template.
 This can happen in a few different ways:

 **compile yourself**